Recovery from Linear Measurements with Complexity-Matching Universal Signal Estimation: Numerical results

 \subsection{Comparison of B-MCMC, L-MCMC, and SLA-MCMC}

-We compare the performance of B-MCMC, L-MCMC, and SLA-MCMC with different numbers of seeds (cf. Section~\ref{sec:mix}) by examining the MUnif source (cf. Section~\ref{sec:bvsub}).
+We compare the performance of B-MCMC, L-MCMC, and SLA-MCMC with different numbers of seeds (cf.\ Section~\ref{sec:mix}) by examining the MUnif source (cf.\ Section~\ref{sec:bvsub}).
 We ran B-MCMC with the fixed uniform alphabet $\replevels_F$ in~(\ref{eq:def:replevels2}) with $|\replevels_F|=10$ levels.
 L-MCMC was initialized in the same way as Stage~1 of SLA-MCMC.
 B-MCMC and L-MCMC ran for $100$ super-iterations before outputting the estimates; this number of super-iterations was sufficient because it was greater than $r_1=50$ in Stage~1 of SLA-MCMC.
 The results are plotted in Fig.~\ref{fig:MUnif_algos}.
 B-MCMC did not perform well given the $\replevels_F$ in~(\ref{eq:def:replevels2}) and is not plotted.
 We can see that SLA-MCMC outperforms L-MCMC.
-Averaging over more seeds provides an increase of $1$~dB in MSDR.\footnote{For other sources, we observed an increase in MSDR of up to $2$~dB.} Finally, we tried a ``good" reproduction alphabet in B-MCMC, $\displaystyle\widetilde{\replevels}_F=\frac{1}{|\replevels_F|-1/2}\{0,...,|\replevels_F|-1\}$, and the results were close to those of SLA-MCMC.
+Averaging over more seeds provides an increase of $1$~dB in MSDR.\footnote{For other sources, we observed an increase in MSDR of up to $2$~dB.} It is likely that averaging over more seeds with each seed running fewer super-iterations will decrease the squared error.
+We leave the optimization of the number of seeds and the number of super-iterations in each seed for future work.
+Finally, we tried a ``good" reproduction alphabet in B-MCMC, $\displaystyle\widetilde{\replevels}_F=\frac{1}{|\replevels_F|-1/2}\{0,...,|\replevels_F|-1\}$, and the results were close to those of SLA-MCMC.
 Indeed, B-MCMC is quite sensitive to the reproduction alphabet, and Stages~$2$--$4$ of SLA-MCMC find a good set of levels.
 Example output levels $\map(\Z)$ of SLA-MCMC were: $\{-0.001,0.993\}$ for Bernoulli signals, $\{-0.998,0.004,1.004\}$ for dense MRad signals, $21$ levels spread in the range $[-3.283,4.733]$ for i.i.d. sparse Laplace signals, $22$ levels spread in the range $[-0.000,0.955]$ for MUnif signals, and $\{-1.010,0.996\}$ for Markov4 signals; we can see that SLA-MCMC adaptively adjusted $|\Z|$ to match $|\X|$ so that these levels represented each signal well.
 Also, we can see from Figs.~\ref{fig:Ber}--\ref{fig:sparseL} that SLA-MCMC did not perform well in the low measurements and high SNR setting, which was due to mismatch between $|\Z|$ and $|\X|$.